“If you want to go fast, go alone. If you want to go far, go together.”

 Selected Presentations

-• Maxwell, R. (2021, April 23).
-Diagnosing and treating personality disorders: The latest and greatest findings.
-[Workshop presentation].
+Maxwell, R. (2024, September 13).
+Obsessive-compulsive personality disorder: Diagnosis and treatment [Workshop presentation].
 Mental Health America of the Heartland Continuing Education Program, Kansas City, KS, United States.

 Selected Publications